 The Khalistan movement may be relatively stronger in USA, UK and Canada, but it merely exists as a slogan within Punjab.
 It is the demand for greater state autonomy that is the central issue in Punjab politics.
 The main political party, i.e. Akali Dal, raised this demand in 1973 and it became a movement around 1978.
 The interactive relationship between state and structural realities reinforced the need for greater autonomy for the regional and sub-nationalities, but the political response to this demand was greater centralisation of power.
 The concentration of power in individuals has reduced their capacity to resolve or even accommodate social and economic interests.
-This process makes institutions irrelevant and individuals powerless.
-In a situation of non-fulfilment of genuine and legitimate demands, these individuals are identified as the source of popular discontent and, therefore, the target of cumulative frustration and anger.
-The increasing trend of assassinating political opponents rather than questioning the basic structure is a result of centralisation of political power in the hands of individuals.
+This process makes institutions irrelevant and individual powerless.
+In a situation of non-fulfilment of genuine and legitimate demands, these individuals are identified as the source of popular discontent and, therefore, the target of assassinating political opponents rather than questioning the basic structure as a result of centralisation of political power in the hands of individuals.